datacraft-dsc/DEPs/6/README.md

 }
 ```

+inputs and outputs, keys are parameter name, values are map,
+{"to_hash": { "type":"asset"}}
+may optionally include other metadata (e.g. position is recommended for API usability)

 | response code | description          | payload |
 |---------------|----------------------|---------|
 |           200 | ok | json formatted schema definition |